 This module is designed to give students more of the practical and transferable skills they need for a career in chemistry, and many graduate jobs.
 Students systematically gather data from scientific literature and other sources, to practice evaluating and presenting complex information.
 Work is done independently and in groups, with lots of opportunities for students to reflect on their work and get feedback from their teams.
 In the lab, students develop their practical skills through an independent chemistry research project.30 credits

 - Mechanisms, Pericyclic Reactions and Synthesis

-This module expands students' understanding of organic chemistry.
+This module expands students’ understanding of organic chemistry.
 It covers how applications of frontier orbital theory inform on reactivity and how reaction mechanisms are investigated.
-Synthetic organic chemistry is developed further, with a focus on carbonyl compounds, aromatic and heterocyclic systems and the application of transition metal-mediated cross coupling reactions.
-Students will learn about key scientific studies in organic chemistry, and put new concepts into practice in our our advanced teaching laboratory.20 credits
+Synthetic organic chemistry is developed further, with a focus on aromatic and heterocyclic systems and the application of transition metal-mediated cross coupling reactions.
+Students will learn about key scientific studies in organic chemistry, and put new concepts into practice in our advanced teaching laboratory.20 credits

 - Organometallic, Solid State and Coordination Chemistry

 This module will continue to develop students’ knowledge and skills in inorganic chemistry, dealing with the properties of compounds in both solution and the solid state.
 It will cover the synthesis, structures and reactivity of organometallic compounds and their important role in catalysis, along with structural, photophysical and magnetic properties of coordination compounds.
 The principles of crystallographic structure determination are introduced, with a focus on single crystal X-ray diffraction.
 Practical work in the lab focuses on developing experimental skills in the study of inorganic compounds, using contemporary synthetic and analytical methods.20 credits